astronomer/docs/astro/cross-account-role-setup.md

 - VPC Name/ID and region for peering with Astronomer.
 This is accessible through the [AWS VPC console](https://console.aws.amazon.com/vpc/).
 - The IPs of your DNS servers.

-## Step 4: Astronomer support creates the cluster
+## Step 5: Astronomer support creates the cluster

 After you've created the cross-account IAM role for Astro, contact [Astronomer support](https://cloud.astronomer.io/support).
-Astronomer support will finish creating the cluster in your AWS account.
+Astronomer support creates the cluster in your AWS account.

 This process can take some time.
 Wait for confirmation from Astronomer support that the cluster has been created before creating a Deployment.